 That can influence a positive emotional response toward the brand when targeted segments see that content.

 Don’t get caught up with the dated idea that emotion is only applicable to consumer-focused businesses.

-Emotion has its place in the B2B world as well.
+Emotional marketing has its place in the B2B marketing world as well.

 You may be dealing with a longer buying process between one or more organizations, but the decisions are still made (and fueled by) people who are absolutely driven by emotion.

 - Awe: over what a solution is capable of and feeling empowered to bring that solution to the workplace.

 - Anticipation: in finding a piece of the puzzle in a product or service that will help the company achieve its next goal or milestone.